Playing Tabletop RPGs with Teenagers

 Another tip: Have a seating order.
 Have the more silent players sit directly opposite of you.
 This will automatically give them more of your attention.
 For more details on seating order, check out this article.

 Rewards go a long way for young roleplayers

-You want to educate your teenage players to act in a certain way during your RPG session?
+Do you want to educate your teenage players to act in a certain way during your RPG session?
 Maybe you want them to solve a dispute between two NPCs without using violence.
 In that case, offer them some rewards.
 Additional experience points from you or some gold coins from thankful NPCs go a long way with teenage players.
 Using tokens or poker chips as a visual reward works even better.
 But always try to ensure a fair and equal distribution among your teenage roleplayers.
-Having one player get a bit more is OK, but no one should be left without extra rewards at the end of the session.
+Having one player get a bit more is okay but no one should be left without extra rewards at the end of the session.
 This will only build up envy and frustration in the group.

-Me, I like to reward creative ideas to solve a conflict or challenge as well as teamwork within the group.
+As for me, I like to reward creative ideas toward solving a conflict as well as teamwork.
 Whatever behavior you want to promote, do it a few times and you can be sure your players will remember this in your next gaming session.

 Summary: Playing with teenagers can be a challenge, but it’s very rewarding

 Yes, it can be a bit tough playing with an unruly group of teenage savages.
-Sometimes you’re probably *facepalm*ing behind your GM screen.
-But then again, teenage players bring a lot more enthusiasm to the gaming table than most veteran roleplayers.
+Sometimes you’re probably facepalming behind your GM screen.
+But then again, teenage players bring a lot more enthusiasm to the gaming table than most veteran roleplayers do.
 It’s easier to thrill them with a good story.
 So for the effort you put into a session with young players, you get a lot of positive feedback in return.
 It’s the feeling of providing someone a great gaming experience that makes it worth your while.
 Additionally, you’re doing a great service for the RPG community.
 Today’s RPG kids will become the next generation for our hobby.